Behenu

 The remnants of her pyramid were first discovered in 2007, and news of the discovery of her burial chamber was made public in March 2010.

-The complex was discovered in the vicinity of the pyramid of the Pepi II, and it is thought that she was "most probably" the wife of this pharaoh, but no inscription has been uncovered that would positively link her to him.
+The complex was discovered in the vicinity of the pyramid of the Pepi II, and it is thought that she was most likely the wife of this king, but no inscription has been uncovered that would positively link her to him.

 A set of Pyramid Texts was uncovered along with the burial chamber.
-This is only the second known instance of these ancient religious texts being used in association with a Queen instead of the pharaoh.
+This is only the second known instance of these ancient religious texts being used in association with a queen instead of the king.